-(a) Bereavement Leave.
-In the event of a death in the immediate family of an employee, the employee shall, upon request, be granted up to three (3) days bereavement leave with pay without charge to their accumulated sick leave or annual leave.
-The employee shall, upon request, be granted an additional two (2) days bereavement leave which shall be charged against the employee's accumulated sick leave or annual leave.
+(a) Bereavement Leave.- In the event of a death in the immediate family of an employee, the employee shall, upon request, be granted up to three (3) days bereavement leave with pay without charge to theirhis accumulated sick leave credits or annualvacation leaveeligibility.- The Director of Human

+Resources employee shall, upon request, be may granted an additional two (2) days bereavement leave upon request which shall be charged against the employee's accumulated sick leave or annual leavecredits. in cases where extensive travel is required to attend the funeral.
 For the purposes of this paragraph, the immediate family shall be restricted to the employee's parents, spouse, mother-in-law, father-in-law, child, stepchild, brother, sister, brother-in-law, sister-in-law, grandparent, grandchild, and registered domestic partner.

-In the event of the death of a person not immediately related to an employee as defined above, the employee's department head may grant up to three (3) days bereavement leave, upon request, which shall be charged against the employee's accumulated sick leave or annual leave.
+In the event of the death of a person not immediately related to an employee as defined above, the employee's department head may grant up to three (3) days bereavement leave, upon request, which shall be charged against the employee's accumulated sick leave credits or annual leave.
 If the deceased is the person who is the employee's current "designated person" for purposes of family sick leave pursuant to Section 9.2(c), the request to use sick leave or annual leave shall not be unreasonably denied.

-(b) Court Appearance.
-Upon approval by the department head, an employee, other than a provisional or temporary employee, shall be permitted authorized absence from duty for appearance in Court because of jury service, in obedience to subpoena or by direction of proper authority, in accordance with the following provisions:
+(b) Court Appearance.- Upon approval by the department head, an employee, other than a provisional or temporary employee, shall be permitted authorized absence from duty for appearance in Court because of jury service, in obedience to subpoena or by direction of proper authority, in accordance with the following provisions:

-Said absence from duty including necessary travel time, will be for actual hours served on jury duty or testifying as a witness in a criminal case, other than as a defendant.
-This shall include the time from when the employee is ordered to appear until the time the employee is released from the court.
+Said absence from duty including necessary travel time, will be for actual hours served on jury duty or testifyingies as a witness in a criminal case, other than as a defendant.- This shall include the time from when the employee is ordered to appear until the time the employee is released from the court.
 As a condition of receiving such pay, the employee must remit to the City, through the employee's department head, within fifteen (15) days after receipt, all fees received except those specifically allowed for mileage and expenses.

-If an employee is not due to appear for jury duty or as a witness until an afternoon court session, the employee will be expected to work their usual morning schedule.
+If an employee is not due to appear for jury duty or as a witness until an afternoon court session, the employee will be expected to work histheir usual morning schedule.
 If an employee is required to appear for a morning court session and is sent home before noon and not required to return in the afternoon, the employee will be expected to work his usual afternoon schedule.